 - From the main menu, choose Insert: Table.

-- To edit the table, double-click the table object.
+- To edit table content, double-click the table object.

 | Insert Date & Time Stamp